-(a) Except as provided in §57-1-7a of this code, no record shall be destroyed or otherwise disposed of by any agency of the state, unless it is determined by the administrator and the Director of the section of Archives and History of within the Division of Department of Arts, Culture and History that the record has no further administrative, legal, fiscal, research, or historical value.
-In the event the administrator is of the opinion that the record has no further administrative, legal, fiscal, research, or historical value, the administrator shall prior thereto, give written notice of the administrator's intention to direct the destruction or other disposal of the record to the director.
-Upon the written request of the director, given to the administrator within ten days of receipt of said notice, the administrator shall direct the retention of the record for a period of thirty days.
-In the event the director fails to retrieve the original document from the administrator or the administrator's designee within the thirty day period, the administrator may direct the destruction or other disposal of the original without further notice to the director approve if appropriate a request for disposal of the records and notify both the Director of Archives and History and the agency that is the custodian of the records that they may be destroyed.

-- 15 (b) The provisions of this section are not applicable to the judicial branch, the West Virginia - 16 House of Delegates, the West Virginia Senate, or the Joint Committee on Government and
+- (a) Except as provided in §57-1-7a of this code, no record shall be destroyed or otherwise disposed of by any agency of the state, unless it is determined by the administrator and the Director of Archives and History within the Department of Arts, Culture, and History that the record has no further administrative, legal, fiscal, research, or historical value.
+In the event the administrator is of the opinion that the record has no further administrative, legal, fiscal, research, or historical value, the administrator shall approve, if appropriate, a request for disposal of the records and notify both the Director of Archives and History and the agency that is the custodian of the records that they may be destroyed. - (b) The provisions of this section are not applicable to the judicial branch, the West Virginia House of Delegates, the West Virginia Senate, or the Joint Committee on Government and Finance.